 Am I over the age limit for the Young Leaders Program?
 How can I remain involved at Pacific Forum?

 Our program goals and objectives are designed for the 25 to 35-year-old age demographic.
 However, Young Leaders over the age of 36 are welcome to retain the distingished "Young Leader" title.
-We are phasing out the term "alumni" and retaining cohort classifications.
 One's cohort is the year they were admitted into the program.
 A Young Leader who was inducted into the program in 2005 retains a life-long title of, "Young Leader (2005 Cohort)."
 Young Leaders who have significant industry experience and are regarded as an expert in their field may qualify to be a senior participant in one of Pacific Forum’s conferences.
 Qualified individuals are also welcome to apply to be a Pacific Forum adjunct fellow.
 Please email the program director and they will forward your inquiry to the relevant Pacific Forum executive.